Contents

 In this step, the copper burrs formed during the drilling process are removed.
 It also removes any fingerprints on the copper surface.
 Desmearing is the process of removing friction-melted resin during the drilling process.

-The epoxy smear is removed by immersing the PCB panel in a series of chemical solutions followed by potassium permanganate or concentrated sulfuric acid.
+The epoxy smear is removed by immersing the circuit board panel in a series of chemical solutions, followed by potassium permanganate or concentrated sulfuric acid.
 Desmearing can also be performed by plasma treatment.

 Step 11: Copper plating of drill holes